 - A. Applicability.
-Where allowed by Article II Chapter 20.62 (Coastal Zoning Districts and Allowable Land Uses) and Article V Chapter 20.64 (Coastal Zone Development and Resource Management Standards), homeless shelters shall comply with the standards of this Section.
+Where allowed by Article II (Zoning Districts and Allowable Land Uses) and Article V (Coastal Zone Development and Resource Management Standards), homeless shelters shall comply with the standards of this Section.
 Homeless shelter means housing with minimal supportive services for homeless persons that is limited to occupancy of six months or less by a homeless person.
 In the coastal zone, homeless shelters must be within otherwise allowable dwellings.
 No individual or household may be denied emergency shelter because of an inability to pay. - B. Permit requirement.
-The use of a homeless shelter shall require the ministerial approval of a Homeless Shelter Permit by the Director, in compliance with Chapter 22.59 (Homeless Shelters), if it complies with the standards of Section 2220.32.095.C, below.
+The use of a homeless shelter shall require the ministerial approval of a Homeless Shelter Permit by the Director, in compliance with Chapter 22.59 (Homeless Shelters), if it complies with the standards of 22.32.095.C.